Brightspace/valence-ui-grid-system/README.md

 	// an element that spans 2 columns
 	@include vui-gs-span(2);

-	// an element that spans the last 2 columns
+	// an element that spans the last 2 columns (no right margin)
 	@include vui-gs-span(last 2);

 	// an element that spans 2 columns and then breaks floats